arpnneupane/capstone_project_idea/rmd/further_exploration_of_the_data.md

 The plot shows that it is possilbe to find colloborators (by direct inclusion of names in author list) or by closeness.
 This may be not be the best approach of clustering by authors.
-However, I think it is a step in the right direction.
+However, I think it could be a step in the right direction.

 \#Can we further improve this?
 What if we treated each document as a